 How to Make Homemade Cranberry Sauce

-Put it all in a saucepan and then just let it go.
+Add the cranberries, sugar, and cup of orange juice in a medium saucepan on medium-high heat, and then just let it go.
 From there, you watch and wait for those delicious cranberries to pop, releasing all their fruity goodness into the orange juice and sugar.
+You could even add some orange zest to this recipe as well.

 Be sure to place it in the refrigerator for about an hour to let it cool and get the consistency you are wanting.